echoi/echoi.github.io/content/course/geodynamics/_index.md

 - Rock rheology: Brittle and ductile deformation.
 Strength envelope
 - Rock rheology: Anderson theory of faulting and critical taper theory

+If time permits

+- Elastic bending of plates: Theory and geodynamic applications
+- Gravity anomaly and isostasy

 ## Homework
 - [Homework 1 on continuum kinematics](/uploads/geodynamics/CERI8353_Geodynamics_homework1.pdf)
+- Another homework continuum kinematics (TBA) instead of mini-lectures on elastic flexure

 <!--
 ## Courses in this program